jpvantassel/swprepost/docs/index.rst

    Tue Nov 12 10:00:56 2019.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SWprepost Documentation
+`swprepost` Documentation
 ====================

-`SWprepost` is a Python package for surface-wave inversion pre- and post-processing.
-It includes 12 class definitions to handle all aspect of the surface-wave inversion process.
+`swprepost` is a Python package for surface wave inversion pre- and post-processing.
+It includes 12 class definitions to handle all aspect of the surface wave inversion process.

 This package and the classes therein are actively being developed, so if you do not see a feature you would like it may very well be under development and